-Harris et al. (2003) provided biochemical evidence consistent with the concept that 1 2 formaldehyde might be the ultimate embryotoxicant of methanol by measuring the activities of enzymes that are involved in methanol metabolism in mouse (CD-1) and rat (Sprague-Dawley) 3 whole embryos at different stages of development.
-Specific activities of the enzymes ADH1, 4 ADH3, and CAT, were determined in rat and mouse conceptuses during the organogenesis period 5 6 of 8-25 somites.
-Activities were measured in heads, hearts, trunks, and VYS from early- and late-stage mouse and rat embryos.
-While CAT activities were similar between rat and mouse 7 embryos, mouse ADH1 activities in the VYS were significantly lower throughout organogenesis 8 when compared to the rat VYS or embryos of either species.
-ADH1 activities of heads, hearts, 1 2 and trunks from mouse embryos were significantly lower than those from rats at the 7-12 somite stage.
-However, these interspecies differences were not evident in embryos of 20-22 somites.
-3 ADH3 activities were lower in mouse versus rat VYS, irrespective of the stage of development.
-4 However, while ADH3 activities in mouse embryos were markedly lower than those of rats in 5 the early stages of development, the levels of activity were similar to at the 14-16 somite stage 6 7 and beyond.
-A lower capacity to transform formaldehyde to formate might explain the increased 8 susceptibility of mouse versus rat embryos to the toxic effects of methanol.
-The hypothesis that formaldehyde is the ultimate embryotoxicant of methanol is supported by the demonstration of 9 10 diminished ADH3 activity in mouse versus rat embryos and by the demonstration by Hansen 11 et al. (2005) that formaldehyde has a far greater embryotoxicity than either formate or methanol itself.
-12
+- when compared to the rat VYS or embryos of either species.
+ADH1 activities of heads, hearts, - 2 and trunks from mouse embryos were significantly lower than those from rats at the 7-12 somite - stage.
+However, these interspecies differences were not evident in embryos of 20-22 somites. - 4 ADH3 activities were lower in mouse versus rat VYS, irrespective of the stage of development. - 5 However, while ADH3 activities in mouse embryos were markedly lower than those of rats in - 6 the early stages of development, the levels of activity were similar to at the 14-16 somite stage - and beyond.
+A lower capacity to transform formaldehyde to formate might explain the increased - 8 susceptibility of mouse versus rat embryos to the toxic effects of methanol.
+The hypothesis that - 9 formaldehyde is the ultimate embryotoxicant of methanol is supported by the demonstration of - diminished ADH3 activity in mouse versus rat embryos and by the demonstration by Hansen - et al. (2005) that formaldehyde has a far greater embryotoxicity than either formate or methanol - 12 itself.